ArBom/SharpPDDL/README.md

     ref DestinationJug,
     Destination_Jug => Destination_Jug.flood );

+DecantWater.DefineActionCost(ref SourceJug, ref DestinationJug, (S, D) => WaterJug.DecantedWater(S.flood, D.Capacity, D.flood));

 DecantingDomein.AddAction(DecantWater);
 ```
 ```
-SharpPDDL : Divide in half determined!!
-Decant water: from 8-liter jug to the 5-liter jug.
-Decant water: from 5-liter jug to the 3-liter jug.
-Decant water: from 3-liter jug to the 8-liter jug.
-Decant water: from 5-liter jug to the 3-liter jug.
-Decant water: from 8-liter jug to the 5-liter jug.
-Decant water: from 5-liter jug to the 3-liter jug.
-Decant water: from 3-liter jug to the 8-liter jug.
+SharpPDDL : Divide in half determined!!!
+Total Cost: 22 Decant water: from 8-liter jug to the 5-liter jug.
+Action cost: 5 Decant water: from 5-liter jug to the 3-liter jug.
+Action cost: 3 Decant water: from 3-liter jug to the 8-liter jug.
+Action cost: 3 Decant water: from 5-liter jug to the 3-liter jug.
+Action cost: 2 Decant water: from 8-liter jug to the 5-liter jug.
+Action cost: 5 Decant water: from 5-liter jug to the 3-liter jug.
+Action cost: 1 Decant water: from 3-liter jug to the 8-liter jug.
+Action cost: 3 all states generated
 ```
 </details>